christopherhaney/christopherhaney.github.io/posts/dlss.md

 </center>
 <br>

 But DLSS is still *very close* to the natively rendered image, and it's running at *a minimum of 30 FPS higher*.
 That's why DLSS is so impressive to me.
-If we're already seeing substantial resolution and performance gains in its experimental phase imagine what it will be more capable of as the DLSS algorithms improve!
+If we're already seeing substantial resolution and performance gains in its experimental phase imagine what it will be capable of as DLSS improves!

 ## Closing Remarks

-DLSS is without a doubt the most exciting development in closing the gap between graphics and performance in the past decade.
-It's an ingenious way to "cheat" for high performance by rendering at a lower resolution and using AI models to upscale it live to a higher resolution.
+DLSS is, without a doubt, the most exciting development in closing the gap between graphics and performance in the past decade.
+It's an ingenious way to "cheat" for high performance by rendering at a lower resolution and using AI models to upscale to a higher resolution.
 This gives gamers the best of both worlds: the performance of lower resolution and the appearance of higher resolution.
 I can't wait to see how DLSS improves in the coming years!

 ## Sources